gomorpheus/morpheus-docs/library/options/option_types.rst

 EXPORT AS TAG
  Creates Tags for fieldName/value (key/value) on Instances DEPENDENT FIELD
  The Field Name value for a field that will reload this Option List to present a different set of selections.
-Take a look at the section below on Cascading Option Types as well as the `associated article <https://support.morpheusdata.com/s/article/How-to-create-option-lists?language=en_US>`_ in our KnowledgeBase for documented examples of this feature
+Take a look at the section below on Cascading Inputs as well as the `associated article <https://support.morpheusdata.com/s/article/How-to-create-option-lists?language=en_US>`_ in our KnowledgeBase for documented examples of this feature
 VISIBILITY FIELD
  A Field Name and selection value that will trigger this field to become visible.
-Currently, this only works when the Option Type is associated with a Service Catalog Item and viewed from the Service Catalog Persona perspective.
+Currently, this only works when the Input is associated with a Service Catalog Item and viewed from the Service Catalog Persona perspective.
 See the section below on the Visibility Field for instructions on configuring this value
 DISPLAY VALUE ON DETAILS
- When selected, the Option Type label and value (label: value) will be visible in a list of custom options on the Instance detail page
+ When selected, the Input label and value (label: value) will be visible in a list of custom options on the Instance detail page
 TYPE
   - **Text:** Text Input Field